PeterWone/Antipodean/spike/Conversion.md

 She staggered back, a freezing vertigo in the back of her skull.
 Then Autumn’s voice _inside_ her head...

 > _Initialising...yes, there we are.
 Right, I'm not going to explain this to you, it's a game you've been playing for some time now.
 You're a Vanguard now.
 You have Forest to blame for that, he convinced me to pass the torch to you.
 You get 100 getting-started points, 10 points a day and a caretaker stipend for the project.
 Unusually for a newly minted Vanguard, you aren't wounded.
-You are also very much better equipped than most.
-He left you all his toys._
+You are also very much better equipped: he left you all his toys._

 "I'm not sure the lumberjacket would fit me."

 > _It would fit you better than you know.
-Unfortunately it has been eaten._
+Unfortunately, it has been eaten._